taufiq/formal-verification-toy/README.md

 We also support loop invariants!

-To verify some invariant of loops, you can use the `@LOOP` annotation as shown below.
+To verify an invariant of a loop, you can use the `@LOOP` annotation as shown below.

 ```
 INT FUNCTION aFunction(INT a, INT b) {